kamleshkumarverma1986/apna-react/README.md

 So Later on (React >= 16) FaceBook Developer, developed some cool stuff. which is called React-Fiber And each React-Fiber consider as one unit of work at a given point of time.
-So for better understanding, you can think of this is an Object which get constructed for each dom node in asynchronous fashion so that it's not gonna block the CALL-STACK. ......Ahhhh ..
+So for better understanding, you can think of this is an Object which get constructed for each DOM node in asynchronous fashion so that it's not gonna block the CALL-STACK. ......Ahhhh ..
 COOL Right?

 # Challenges: